History of the Ku Klux Klan in New Jersey: History

-Origins to the 1940s
+From the first local chapter to the 1940s

 The first local chapter of the KKK in New Jersey was organized in 1921, after units had started in New York and Pennsylvania.
 Arthur Hornbui Bell was the state's first Grand Dragon, and continued serving in that post until the Ku Klux Klan was disbanded in 1944.

 As early as 1922, the New Jersey Klan protested Paterson, New Jersey's honored burial of the Roman Catholic priest William N. McNulty, which closed schools during his funeral.
 They argued that it was a breach of the U.S. legal doctrine of separation of church and state.
 Mayor Frank J. Van Noort ordered the honors for the respected dean of a major church.

 In 1922, George W. Apgar was the King Kleagle, with state headquarters just outside Newark.

 In 1923, the Klan provided funding to the Pillar of Fire Church to found Alma White College in Zarephath, New Jersey.
 It became "the second institution in the north avowedly run by the Ku Klux Klan to further its aims and principles."
 Alma White said that the Klan philosophy "will sweep through the intellectual student classes as through the masses of the people."
 At that time, the Pillar of Fire was publishing the pro-KKK monthly periodical The Good Citizen.

 On May 3, 1923, around 12,000 people attended a Klan meeting in Bound Brook, New Jersey.
 The speakers held a meeting at the Pillar of Fire headquarters in nearby Zarephath where a crowd of angry locals surrounded the church to let them know that they were not welcome.

 On May 10, 1923, the Klan assaulted a boy, accusing him of stealing $50 from his mother, Bessie Titus, in West Belmar, New Jersey.

 On August 24, 1923, the Klan held a large meeting in a ten-acre field off the Freehold Turnpike in western Farmingdale, New Jersey.
 The Klan claimed to have drawn members from Monmouth, Middlesex and Ocean counties and inducted 1,700 members.
 1,200 cars were said to have parked along roadways, in driveways, and in every available spot.
 Arthur Hornbui Bell opened the meeting before introducing the principal speaker, dubbed Colonel Sherman of Atlanta, Georgia.
 Several inductees from Keyport, New Jersey were escorted to the event by Klansmen from that borough.